Thiebauts/DustOpacityGenerator/README.md

 # Dust Property Generator using Optool

-A simple tool that generates dust opacity files for different temperatures using Optool, specifically designed for astrophysical dust modeling.
+A simple tool that generates dust opacity files for different temperatures using Optool, specifically designed to use Karine Demyk dust optical constants.

 ## Project Structure